A botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Call for medical assistance; activated charcoal alone cannot save a person's life.

-4. Toothpaste mixed with activated charcoal can whiten your teeth with daily use.
+4. Toothpaste mixed with activated charcoal can whiten your teeth daily.

 Medicinal activated charcoal is available in the form of pills or capsules.